 The SystemViz Visual Vocabulary is an open-source project published under a Creative Commons Free Culture license.
 The license includes: the general taxonomy and the taxonomy icons, plus all the system element icons, labels, and basic descriptions.
 The hope is that others will find innovative uses for the model.
 Source files can be downloaded below.
 There has been a great deal of interest in translating the visual vocabulary into other languages.
 If you can help with those efforts, please get in touch at the inquiries address of Elanica.

 VERSION 1.0.0.
-Launch of the Visual Vocabulary poster at RSD8 Conference in Chicago and first public trial of the chips in a conference workshop.
+Launch of the Visual Vocabulary poster at RSD8 Conference at the Illinois Institute of Technology in Chicago, USA, plus the first public trial of the chips in a conference workshop.
+[18.10.19]